 The same agency does not apply to religious authority.
-While women were seemingly happy to financially support their husbands in their religious duties (the "sacred sloths," as Maimon called the numerous religious scholars), the concept of tzni'ut (often translated as 'modesty') relegated their own piety to the domestic sphere, as both the public performance of religious rituals and holding positions of communal power would be against tzni'ut ("All the honor of the king's daughter is within," Ps 45:14).
+While women were seemingly happy to financially support their husbands in their religious duties (the "sacred sloths", as Maimon called the numerous religious scholars), the concept of tzni'ut (often translated as modesty) relegated their own piety to the domestic sphere, as both the public performance of religious rituals and holding positions of communal power would be against tzni'ut ("All the honour of the king's daughter is within", Ps 45:14).35

-Tkhines, supplicatory prayers written for and sometimes by women in Yiddish, aimed to control and regulate female piety, which was shaped to fit domestic life, actively turning women away from the public and communal life of the male synagogue.
-This privatization of female spiritual life in the domestic sphere could be seen as marginalization, but at the same time also allowed for the expression of personal needs, individuality and even interiority.
-An unknown woman wrote a tkhine asking for help in finding a new affordable home where she and her family would not be bothered by their neighbors: "I am going out now to look for a dwelling in which to settle with my husband and children.
-Please help me, God, send me to a nice, kosher place where I shall not have to haggle about
+Thkines, supplicatory prayers written for and sometimes by women in Yiddish, aimed to control and regulate female piety, which was shaped to fit domestic life, actively turning women away from the public and communal life of the male synagogue.
+36 This privatisation of female spiritual life in the domestic sphere could be seen as marginalisation but at the same time also allowed for the expression of personal needs, individuality and even interiority.
+An unknown woman wrote a thkine asking for help in finding a new affordable home where they would not be bothered by their neighbours: "I am going out now to look for a dwelling in which to settle with my husband and children.
+Please help me, God, send me to a nice, kosher place where I shall not have to haggle about the rent or fall in among bad neighbours".
+37 The liturgical form of thkines indicates a separate, private piety for women.
+While female piety mostly happened outside the public eye for the sake of modesty, at the same time the concern with the observance of ritual commandments also subjected women to intrusion.
+According to Schreiber, "there is little sexual privacy in talmudic law".
+38 The virginity of young women, the menstruation cycles and ritual purifications, the frequency of sexual intercourse and the infertility of married women were tightly regulated and observed.39 Public references on the gravestones of women to keeping the laws of menstrual purity (a

-&lt;sup>32 Stuart Shapiro, "Places and Spaces: The Historical Interaction of Technology, Home, and Privacy," The Information Society 14 (1998), 4:275-284, here 281.
+33 Stuart Shapiro, "Places and Spaces: The Historical Interaction of Technology, Home, and Privacy", The Information Society 14 (1998), 4: 275-284, here 281.

-&lt;sup>33 Robert Liberles, "On the Threshold of Modernity: 1618-1780," in Marion A. Kaplan (ed.), Jewish Daily Life in Germany: 1618-1945 (Oxford, 2005), 61-64; Debra Kaplan, "Women and Worth: Female Access to Property in Early Modern Urban Jewish Communities," The Leo Baeck Institute Year Book 55 (2010), 1:93-113, here 96-98.
+34 Robert Liberles, "On the Threshold of Modernity: 1618-1780", in Marion A. Kaplan (ed.), Jewish Daily Life in Germany: 1618-1945 (Oxford, 2005), 61-64; Debra Kaplan, "Women and Worth: Female Access to Property in Early Modern Urban Jewish Communities", Leo Baeck Institute Year Book 55 (2010), 96-98.

-&lt;sup>34 Bamberger, Mayse, "Pre-Modern Insights for Post-Modern Privacy," 525.
+35 Bamberger, Mayse, "Pre-modern insights for post-modern privacy", 525.

-&lt;sup>35 Chava Weissler, Voices of the Matriarchs: Listening to the Prayers of Early Modern Jewish Women (Boston, 1998).
+36 Chava Weissler, Voices of the Matriarchs: Listening to the Prayers of Early Modern Jewish Women (Boston, 1998).